-Summaries are not available in Denodo Standard.
-See also Restrictions of Denodo Standard.
+Summaries are not available in Denodo Professional or in Denodo Standard.
+See also Denodo Platform - Subscription Bundles.

 This section describes how to create, edit, and drop summaries using the administration tool.